skodjob/test-metadata-generator/README.md

 #### Accepted Parameters

 Plugin works with the following parameters:
-* `filePath` - path to the built classes, from where all the names of the tests are taken.
+* `testsPath` - path to the built classes, from where all the names of the tests are taken.
-* `generatePath` - path to the place where the documentation should be generated.
+* `docsPath` - path to the place where the documentation should be generated.
 * `generateFmf` - boolean value whether generator should generate also `fmf` metadata or just `Markdown`.
+* `generateDirs` - boolean value whether generator should generate folder for each part of package name or not.

 ### Use SNAPSHOT version